-Unfortunately, sweet potatoes are a root vegetable and have a higher amount of carbohydrates.
+Unfortunately, sweet potatoes are root vegetables and have a higher amount of carbohydrates.

 Vegetable Side Dish Recipe

 Another dish that takes broccoli and cauliflower to the next level, is Cauliflower and Broccoli in Cheese Sauce.
 Strictly the following keto diet?
-Leave off the bread crumbs.
+Limit your portion to one tablespoon on your plate.

-Want to keeps fats high in your diet, include flavorful Creamed Spinach.
+Want to keep fats high in your diet, include flavorful Creamed Spinach.

 Leafy Green Salad

 It's always a good idea to include a leafy green salad, filled with celery, cucumbers, a few tomatoes, and cheese.
 Dress in white wine vinegar and extra virgin olive.